+As described in Finding B.2, the subject parcel is topographically visible from five Key Viewing Areas.
+Therefore, the exterior of the proposed dwelling must be composed of non-reflective materials or materials with low reflectivity.
 The exterior of the proposed dwelling will be composed of non-reflective wood, stone, and composite shingles.
 The metal of the window trim and deck railing will be painted with a non-reflective matte black paint.
-The applicant proposes to use windows with an external reflectivity rating of 11%.
-Approximately 90 percent of the windows facing KVAs will be screened with the deep eaves overhanging the deck on the south side of the dwelling, which extend 16 to 23 feet out from these windows, effectively screening them from view.
-The non-screened windows at the southwest corner of the house are all less than 50 square feet of continuous glass, as recommended in the Scenic Resources Implementation Handbook, and will eventually be screened by the required planting of vegetative screening trees.
+The applicants propose to use windows with an external reflectivity rating of 11%.

+The Scenic Resources Implementation Handbook recommends limiting continuous unscreened glass to 50-square-feet to prevent adverse impacts to scenic resources but suggests larger areas of glass may be used if visual impacts are reduced by other measures.
+Although all of the proposed windows facing KVAs are less than 50 square feet, the applicant has taken steps to reduce the impact of the proposed windows including deep structural eaves overhanging the deck on the south side of the dwelling, which extend 16 to 23 feet out from these windows, effectively screening them from view.
+The non-screened windows at the southwest corner of the house are all less than 50 square feet of continuous glass and are screened by existing vegetation to the south and east of the approved dwelling site.
+The applicants also worked with staff to create a planting plan to plant three ponderosa pine trees to further screen the south-facing windows from Key Viewing Areas.